Have you been asked to attend an invite-only speed awareness course?

 ruined silver car with crumpled bonnet and shattered windscreen as a result of car accident

-The consequences of speeding can be highly damaging.
 A speed awareness course will use images like this one to emphasise the impact of excess speed and aim to change your attitude towards it.

-How Long is a Speed Awareness Course?
+How Long Is a Speed Awareness Course?

 An in-person speed awareness course will take between 4 and 5 hours, with a break in the middle.

-Courses are available during the day, evening and at weekends.
-Just remember that food will not be provided, so you will need to bring your own if you would like to eat something during the break.
+Food will not be provided, so remember to bring your own if you want something to eat during the break.

-What Happens During an Online Speed Awareness Course?
+How Long Is an Online Speed Awareness Course?

 How Much Is a Speed Awareness Course?

-Your eligibility letter will include the exact price - you may also find the cost of speed awareness courses near you on your local police force’s website.
+You may also find the cost of speed awareness courses near you on your local police force’s website.

-Remember, the cost of the speed awareness course takes into account more than money.
 Whilst a fine is comparable to the cost of a speed awareness course, know that any speeding offence will add 3 penalty points to your licence.

-Once you have 12 penalty points on your licence, then you will face disqualification.
-If you have been driving for less than 2 years, then you should know that just 6 points equals a disqualification
+If you have been driving for less than 2 years, then you should know that just 6 points equals a disqualification.

 The course may be a better option for you, as you will avoid getting penalty points on your licence, which could in turn cause an increase in your car insurance premium.
-Not to mention that the course can help you to become a safer driver.

 How Much Is a Speeding Fine?

-In April 2017, the structure of speeding fines changed.
 While the standard Fixed Penalty Notice is still a £100 fine and 3 penalty points, there are now more severe penalties for serious offences or repeat offenders.

 You can be summoned to a magistrates court and, if found guilty, forced to pay a larger fine.
-This equates to a percentage of your weekly wage and increases with the severity of your offence.

-The maximum UK speeding fine is £1,000.
 In 2021, that increased to £2,500 for motorway speeding.

 Legal Speed Limit (MPH)